 Benefits of CBD

 CBD may be able to help manage pain the same way it helps manage anxiety, by interacting with chemical receptors.
-Research suggests that CBD actually doesn’t directly act on pain; instead, it treats inflammation, which helps alleviate pain.
+Research suggests that it actually doesn’t directly act on pain; instead, it treats inflammation, which helps alleviate pain.

 The same inflammation–reducing properties of CBD is considered to be effective for reducing acne.
-According to a study, CBD alters the sebum production by interacting with the sebaceous glands and, as a result, helps reduce acne.
+According to a study, it alters the sebum production by interacting with the sebaceous glands and, as a result, helps reduce acne.

 Cancer treatment side effects